ranosh86/ranosh86/README.md

 - 👋 Hi, I’m Ranosh
-- I’m looking to collaborate on any Automation Testing subject.
+- I’m looking forward to collaborate on any Automation Testing subject.

 <!---